Typical due diligence issues

 A debt push-down through a merger of an acquisition vehicle and the target company is usually not accepted by the Swiss tax authorities for the purpose of obtaining a tax deduction of the financing costs, as it is usually argued that the merger represents a tax avoidance scheme.
 Besides that, a debt push-down may trigger the above-mentioned indirect partial liquidation.

-A restructuring, in particular mergers, spin-offs and transformation of a legal form, may qualify as a tax neutral restructuring provided that certain general and, depending on the nature of the transaction, other transaction-specific conditions are met.
-The general requirements are (1) continuation of the tax liability in Switzerland and (2) the book values remain unchanged during the restructuring.
+A restructuring, in particular mergers, spin-offs, and changes in legal form, may qualify as a tax neutral restructuring provided that certain general and, depending on the nature of the transaction, other transaction-specific conditions are met.
+The general requirements are (1) continuation of the tax liability in Switzerland and (2) book values remain unchanged during the restructuring.

 OECD's Two Pillar Solution